 The difference between active and passive loudspeakers can often lead to confusion.
 Many people new to hi-fi and home cinema are under the impression that loudspeakers simply need to be attached to source devices in order to work.
-That is, attach your speaker to a CD player or television and presto: They play back the signal.
+That is, attach your speaker to a CD player or television and presto: They playback the signal.

 With active loudspeakers, this is, indeed possible.
 That’s because active loudspeakers contain more than just loudspeaker components.
 Within the speaker cabinet sits an amplification unit capable of processing an incoming audio signal and sending it on to the drivers.
 Passive loudspeakers, on the other hand, only contain the speaker components — drivers, crossovers, etc. — for playing a signal already amplified by an external device.
 For this reason, those who purchase passive speakers will also require either an amplifier or AV receiver.
 Read on to learn more!

-In the hi-fi and home cinema scene, the question of active vs passive speakers is usually decided in favor of passive speakers.
+In the hi-fi and home cinema scene, the question of active vs passive speakers is usually decided in favour of passive speakers.
 One reason for this is that for years, people who were serious about sound liked to select their own amplifier or AV receiver separately.
 Finding the right combination of amplifier and loudspeakers was part of the fun and many hi-fi enthusiasts have very particular ideas about what makes a good amplifier.
-For this reason, speaker manufacturers have offered their high end stereo and home cinema speakers as passive components.
+For this reason, speaker manufacturers have offered their high-end stereo and home cinema speakers as passive components.

-One advantage to the combination passive speakers with separate amplification units is flexibility.
+One advantage to the combination of passive speakers with separate amplification units is flexibility.
 Should a new and better AV receiver or amplifier come onto the market, it’s possible to simply change the amplification unit without tossing out the whole system.
 It’s also easy with this system to expand from a 5.1 to 7.1 system.
 Bi-wiring and “double stereo” setups also require the use of a separate amplifier, someone one can easily add if the amplification is separate.
 This ability to co-create a system’s size and soundstage make passive loudspeakers so popular with audiophiles.

 Unlike passive speakers, active speakers do not require additional amplifiers or AV receivers to work.
 Everything needed for playing back a signal fed to the speakers from a source device is contained within the enclosure.
 This does mean, however, that in addition to a cable attached to the source device, the speakers will require either battery power or mains power connection.